 But what do you do if your toddler does pout, or becomes upset, even after you’ve done all the above?
 You can try saying “Try and find something at the table to eat, so you can fill your belly if you’re hungry,” and leave it.
 Don’t elaborate any more, just move on.
 It’s their choice after that.
 You’ve done your job – remember that.
 You’ve provided them with the facts, you’ve been empathetic to their needs, and you’ve directed them towards their options – now it’s their turn – so be confident and know you’ve done all you can!

 I’ve included the word yet here because this is going back to the fact that eating is a learning process.
 Just because your toddler doesn’t like something right now, doesn’t mean that they won’t like it forever – this is totally fine!
+Notice we’re not rushing to fix this issue (either by trying to convince them they’ll like it, have to eat it or by making them something else).
 Not everyone has to like every single food – even adults have foods that they don’t like, or avoid eating when it’s offered to them!
 And again – if you wait and not offer any solution to it besides acknowledgment and then silence (see step #3), they often come around on their own and decide on their own accord they will try it!

 However, you can still gently encourage them, and one of my favourite ways to do this with my boys was by teaching them about their taste buds.
 I taught them that taste buds were the things on our tongue that help us to learn about a food by letting our brains know what it tastes like.
 And the most important thing I taught them was that taste buds are always changing.
 As we grow, we get new taste buds, and so the concept here was that maybe the new taste buds would like this food now, even though the old ones didn’t.
 So every so often I’d remind them of this by saying…

 “Remember how our taste buds change every month?
 If you want, you can test out to see if your taste buds have changed, and grown, or if they’re still the same.”